umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md

 ---
-description: When rebooting an Umbraco CMS website is it common to distinguish between hot and cold restarts dependent on your setup.
+description: When rebooting an Umbraco CMS website it is common to distinguish between hot and cold restarts depending on your setup.
 ---

 # Hot vs. cold restarts

 The load time of your site is dependent on a few different things.
-TWhen talking about hot vs. cold restarts of your Umbraco CMS website it comes down to whether or not NuCache needs to rebuild.
+When talking about hot vs. cold restarts of your Umbraco CMS website it comes down to whether NuCache needs to be rebuilt.

 * **Cold restart**: When ["In Memory Auto"](../templating/modelsbuilder/builder-modes.md#in-memory) mode is enabled and the NuCache needs to rebuild.
 * **Hot start**: When NuCache does not need to rebuild.